One of the top delicacies in China is made from birds’ spit

 As hinted at the beginning of this blog, the consumption of birds nests has been affected considerably by the growing spending power of Chinese consumers.
 The birds nest trade increased 30 times between 2015 and 2017.
+The value of the Chinese bird’s nest market in 2019 was RMB 300 mln; double that of 2018!.
 While typical consumers used to be middle aged or seniors, the focus group has been shifting to the 18 – 25 year age group in recent years.
 Online shop Alibaba sold for RMB 1.48 billion of birds nests in 2017.
 What has been regarded as a tonic for wealthy ladies for centuries, is now within reach of most Chinese women.
 However, instead of eating the nests directly in the traditional way, birds nests are now made available in various presentation forms, including as ingredient for health foods and drinks and cosmetics.

 The latest development is that the Shanghai-based producers of birds nest health beverage: Yuwenqing (both company name and brand name) Birds Nest Water, announced that it was seeking a listing on the Shanghai stock exchange on August 15, 2017.
 I don’t want to vouch for the nutritional value of this drink, its ingredients are listed as:

 One cannot but wonder how much of the ‘birds nest water’ you can make from one nest.
 But this news does show that the birds nest is yet another TCM product that has successfully reinvented itself in the modern world of fast moving consumer goods.